Gigaspaces/xap-docs/site/content/xap/12.2/overview/product-architecture.markdown

 ## OpenSpaces

 OpenSpaces is the GigaSpaces native programming API.
-It is an open-source [Spring-based](https://spring.io/) application interface designed to make space-based development easy, reliable, and scalable.
+It is an open-source {{%exurl "Spring-based""https://spring.io/"%}} application interface designed to make space-based development easy, reliable, and scalable.
 In addition, the programming model is non-intrusive, based on a simple POJO programming model and a clean integration point with other development frameworks.

 The OpenSpaces API is divided into four parts: